leomil72/LM80C/readme.md

     - load/save/erase of BASIC, binary, and sequential files;

 Thanks to the bank switching mechanism implemented into the computer, the machine can use the whole amount of 64KB of SRAM.
 The same mechanism is used to provide 2x 16K banks of VRAM to the VDP so that 2 entire video framebuffers can be loaded and stored into the VRAM.

+**LM80C Color Computer** (DEPRECATED)

+- CPU: Zilog Z80B@3.68 MHz
+- Memory:
+  - ROM: 32KB (with built-in firmware & BASIC)
+  - RAM: 32KB SRAM
+- Video:
+  - TMS9918A with 16KB of dedicated VRAM
+  - composite output
+  - 256x192 pixels, 15 colors, 32 sprites
+- Audio:
+  - Yamaha YM2149F (or GI AY-3-8910)
+  - 3 analog channels with tone&noise generation
+  - envelope control
+  - 2x8-bit I/O ports
+- I/O capabilities:
+  - Z80 PIO:
+    - parallel input/output periphery
+    - 2x8-bit ports
+    - 4 operatin modes
+  - Z80 SIO:
+    - serial input/output periphery
+    - 2 serial ports
+    - higly configurable
+    - software-adjustable baude rates
+  - Z80 CTC:
+    - timer/counter with 4 channels
+   - generate system ticks and baud rates
+- Keyboard:
+  - external keyboard with 64 keys (I used a Commodore 16 keyboard, that has 66 keys but only 64 unique keys due to double connections for SHIFT and SHIFT/LOCK)
+- More to come:
+  - support for SD memory cards

+*IMPORTANT NOTE*: due to the release of the LM80C 64K model, the development of the LM80C has been halted.
+At the moment, only software improvements for the LM80C BASIC are still developed and ported from the bigger brother.
+Since this downgrade to a minor model, the support for SD cards is not developed anymore.
+The PCB is basically still printable but please don't populate the SD interface portion with any of the components since none of them will be used.

 <img src="https://raw.githubusercontent.com/leomil72/LM80C/master/lm80c_key_n_inside.jpg" title="LM80C motherboard inside its case" alt="LM80C motherboard inside its case">